Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Main results

 \begin{rmk} The assumption in Theorem \ref{T:ratgrass} that $S(w)=S$ does not weaken the characterization.
 If $S(w)$ is a strict subset of $S$, then $X^J(w)$ is isomorphic to the Schubert variety indexed by $w$ in the smaller flag variety $G_{S(w)}/P_{S(w)\cap J}$ corresponding to the algebraic subgroup $G_{S(w)} \subset G$ with Weyl group $W_{S(w)}$.
 For a precise statement, see Lemma \ref{L:parabolicsub}. \end{rmk}

-The singular locus of a Schubert variety in a generalized Grassmannian has been extensively studied, in particular by Lakshmibai-Weyman \cite{LW90} in the minuscle case, and by Brion-Polo \cite{BP99} in the minuscule and cominuscule cases.
-A summary can be found in \cite{BL00}.
-More recently, smooth Grassmannian Schubert varieties have been studied in the context of homological rigidity \cite{Ro12} \cite{HM13}.
-From this work, the list of smooth Schubert varieties in a generalized Grassmannian is known in many cases.
+As mentioned in the introduction, the list of smooth Schubert varieties in a generalized Grassmannian is known in many cases \cite{LW90} \cite{BP99} \cite{BL00} \cite{Ro12} \cite{HM13}.
 In particular, Hong and Mok show that if $X^J(w)$ is a smooth Schubert variety in a generalized Grassmannian corresponding to a long root, then $w$ must be the maximal element of $W_{S(w)}^J$ (in the cominuscule case this also follows from the earlier work of Brion-Polo).
 The smooth Schubert varieties in $C_n$ with $s = s_k$ with $1 < k < n$ arise as ``odd symplectic manifolds'', and have been studied by Mihai \cite{Mi07}.
 To the best of the authors' knowledge, the cases $F_4$, $s=s_3$ and $s=s_4$ are not covered by previous work, and the completeness of the above list has not been addressed outside of the cases mentioned above.

 It is well known that a Schubert variety $X^J(w)$ is rationally smooth if and only if the corresponding Kazhdan-Lusztig polynomials are trivial.
 While there are a number of explicit formulas for Kazhdan-Lusztig polynomials of the Schubert varieties of minuscule and cominuscule generalized Grassmannians (see sections 9.1 and 9.2 of \cite{BL00} for a summary), the authors' are not aware of any complete list of rationally smooth Grassmannian Schubert varieties of finite type in previous work.